ringlej/ptxdist/doc/dev_manual.rst

 PTXdist’s directory hierarchy
 -----------------------------

-Note: Referenced directories are meant relative to the PTXdist main installation location (if not otherwise stated).
-If not configured differently, this main path is ``/usr/local/lib/ptxdist-2015.03.0``
+.. note:: Referenced directories are meant relative to the PTXdist main installation location (if not otherwise stated).
+If not configured differently, this main path is ``/usr/local/lib/ptxdist-<version>``

 Rule Files
 ~~~~~~~~~~